chenzizhang/Git_GitHub_Tutorial_Notes/README.md

+---
+layout: Cayman
-# Git and GitHub Notes
+title: Git and GitHub Tutorial Notes
+---

 :tangerine: **Author: Chenzi Zhang**

 Course notes for Udacity ['How to Use Git and GitHub'](https://classroom.udacity.com/courses/ud775).

 This course provides an introduction to Git version control logic and practice and further gives instruction to project collaboration on GitHub.